adobe/asset-compute-sdk/README.md

 ### Worker Options (optional)
 Optional parameters to pass into workers
 - disableSourceDownload: Boolean used to disable the source download (defaults to false).
 - disableRenditionUpload: Boolean used to disable the rendition upload (defaults to false).
-Use this flag only if no generated rendition is expected as a processing result.
+WARNING: Use this flag only if no rendition should be uploaded.
+This will make the worker activation fail since the asset compute SDK expects a rendition output.

 Disable source download example:
 ```js